daronphang/coding_resources/computer-science/algorithms/dynamic-programming/rod-cutting.md

 ### Brute-Force Approach

 Algorithm is inefficient as it calls itself recursively with the same parameter values i.e. solves the same subproblems repeatedly.
 For n=4, it is computing the optimal solution for n=1 four times, and n=2 twice.
+Has time complexity of n^n.

 <img src="../../images/dp-brute-force.PNG" >